Starcounter/Starcounter.Linq/README.md

 var query = DbLinq.CompileQuery((int take, int skip) => DbLinq.Objects<Person>().Take(take).Skip(skip));
 people = query(10, 20);

-// work well
+// works well
 var query = DbLinq.CompileQuery(() => DbLinq.Objects<Person>().Take(10).Skip(20));
 people = query();
 ```

 ### NULL values

-Since comparisons with `null` values should be translated to `IS NULL` form in SQL, there is no possibility to pass such values with parameters into compiled queries.
+Since comparisons with `null` values are translated to `IS NULL` form in SQL, there is no possibility to pass such values with parameters into compiled queries.

 Example: